Home » Family Law

 Alyssa has been litigating divorces and child custody cases in Calhoun and Cleburne counties for nearly a decade.
 She is a registered family law mediator with the state of Alabama and is a skilled negotiator.
 In addition to her private practice, she enforces child support for families as a deputy attorney general for Calhoun and Cleburne counties.
 She is passionate about protecting the children of divorcing families and safeguarding the financial security of her clients as they exit a marriage and begin rebuilding their lives.

-When she’s not at work, Alyssa spends weekends with her husband chasing their two toddlers.
+When she’s not at work, Alyssa spends weekends with her husband chasing their four beautiful daughters.
 She is very involved with local community development, serving on the boards of the Oxford Zoning Board of Adjustments, and the Anniston Police Foundation.
 She is an advising attorney to the City of Oxford Civil Service Board.
 Alyssa and her family attend Oxford First Baptist Church.

 Adam Maniscalco